Covid 19 coronavirus: Fullers ferry halted after disruptive passenger refuses to wear mask

 Only someone with a medical condition that prevents them from wearing a mask or face covering safely or comfortably is exempt from wearing a mask.

-The situation escalates when Ryan repeatedly refuses to wear a mask and yells and fellow passengers, before the ferry comes to a complete halt as the Master comes to deal with the situation.
+The situation escalates when Ryan repeatedly refuses to wear a mask and yells at fellow passengers, before the ferry comes to a complete halt as the Master comes to deal with the situation.

 "Put a mask on so we can go home," one exasperated passenger says, as the stalemate continues.